Wednesday, January 22, 2025

-271-unit Resa Long Beach development tops out at 3rd & Pacific in DTLB
+271-unit Resa Long Beach development to open soon at 3rd & Pacific in DTLB

 Share

-In the last major since its wooden frame went up back in September, the Resa Long Beach development has topped out.
-Located at the northeast corner of 3rd Street and Pacific Avenue, we are likely to see scaffolding come down in the coming weeks.
+In the last major update since its wooden frame went up back in September, the Resa Long Beach development is nearing completion.
+Most scaffolding has been removed minus its northern portion.
+Located at the northeast corner of 3rd Street and Pacific Avenue, we are likely to see the entirety of the scaffolding come down in the coming weeks.

 So what is the Resa Long Beach development in DTLB?

-Holland Partner Group is the same group behind the Volta in DTLB, which opened in 2021 just north of this project on Pacific at 7th Street.
-And they are bringing with it 271 new housing units and 12,000 square feet of retail space to the Downtown area when it is expected to complete Resa Long Beach this year.
+Holland Partner Group is the same group behind the Volta in DTLB.
+(That opened in 2021 just north of this project on Pacific at 7th Street.)
+And they are bringing with it 271 new housing units and 12,000 square feet of retail space to the Downtown area when the project is expected to open next year.

 Standing from the southwest corner of 3rd Street and Pacific Avenue toward the Resa Long Beach development.
 Photo by Brian Addison.
 Rendering courtesy of Holland.